 - Select Delete.

 If you accidentally delete a Nintex Apps page, it may be possible to retrieve it— provided you are using Salesforce Classic.
-Since Nintex Apps pages are stored as data records, check Salesforce Recycle Bin to see if you can undelete the page.
+Since Nintex Apps pages are stored as data records, check Salesforce Recycle Bin to see if you can recover the page.

 Nintex Apps for Salesforce